FDA authorizes first antiviral pill to treat COVID at home

 Although it's not certain, Paxlovid's efficacy is unlikely to be reduced in treating people infected with the omicron variant of the coronavirus virus.
 The drug, which belongs to a family called protease inhibitors, doesn't target the virus's spike protein, as the vaccines do.

-The FDA is also weighing a COVID-19 pill from Merck and Ridgeback Biotherapeutics that is also taken twice a day for five days.
+The FDA also authorized another antiviral COVID-19 pill Thursday, this one from Merck and Ridgeback Biotherapeutics that is also taken twice a day for five days.

-There's more of the Merck drug to go around.
+There's more of this drug — molnupiravir — to go around.
 Merck says it will have 10 million packs available by the end of the month.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.